qemu/qemu/python/README.rst

 pointing to these files, such that the package always reflects the latest version in your git tree.

+Installing ".[devel]" instead of "." will additionally pull in required packages for testing this package.
+They are not runtime requirements, and are not needed to simply use these libraries.

 See `Installing packages using pip and virtual environments
 <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_
 for more information.